YichaoOU/HemTools/docs/content/NGS_pipelines/normalize_bw_frip.rst

 Summary
 ^^^^^^^

 Scale the bigwiggle files using the total number of reads in a given peak file.

+Tip: the fold enrichment (_FE.bw) is already a normalized chip-seq signal by MACS2.
+If you already see a difference, this frip-nomalized method may make the difference disappear.
+See details below.

+This normalization method re-scale the data by number of reads in peak (FRiP), ENCODE standard for FRiP is 1%, that means high quality data should have at least 1% of the total mapped reads in called peaks.
+FRiP depends on TF, cell line, as well as your chip-seq data quality.
+WT and KO may have true FRiP differences, if using this method, this difference could be removed and resuling no difference in the visualization.

 Input
 ^^^^^